 The 4:45 was the last that still made the flight.

 Four o’clock had let the school out into the park.
-Uniforms came down the slope in twos and threes and fives; across the crossing the bus stop was full.
+Uniforms came down the slope in twos and threes, thickening as they came; across the crossing the bus stop was full.

 Two had stopped at the chestnuts past the car park, off the line the rest took.
 The taller held a notebook out, shaking it.